sudheerj/reactjs-interview-questions/README.md

 226. ### What are hooks?

-     Hooks is a special function (introduced as a new feature in React 16.8) that lets you use state and other React features without writing a class.
+     Hooks is a special JavaScript function that allows you use state and other React features without writing a class.
+This pattern has been introduced as a new feature in React 16.8 and helped to isolate the stateful logic from the components.

      Let's see an example of useState hook: